Connect Akto with Cloudflare Container

 });

-const aktoResponse = await fetch(aktoRequest);
+const aktoResponse = await env.data_injection_worker.fetch(aktoRequest);

-console.log(`Akto response: ${aktoResponse.status} ${aktoResponse.statusText}, Body: ${responseText}`);
+console.error(`Akto response: ${aktoResponse.status} ${aktoResponse.statusText}, Body: ${await aktoResponse.text()}`);

 }